Interaction between azithromycin and omeprazole

 This interaction can lead to potential dose adjustments of omeprazole when used concomitantly with azithromycin.
 Healthcare providers should be aware of this mechanism of action to ensure appropriate dosing and monitoring of patients.

-See also Omeprazole make you bloated
+See also Omeprazole 10mg

 Clinical Significance: The increased levels of omeprazole in the blood can potentially result in enhanced therapeutic effects or adverse effects, depending on the individual patient’s response.